 You are not in a relationship for protection from your partner.
 You are in there to love and be loved.
+Unconditionally.

 Rape, relationship abuse, physical assault, or even witnessing those events can lead to post traumatic stress type issues.
 As can prolonged exposure to abusive treatment such as bullying or harassment.

 As I have already pointed out emotions don’t have to be extreme to create an unconscious reaction that re-surfaces when triggered.

 The problem with that level thinking is that it abstracts us from all responsibility for our own desired emotional state.
-In other words, you become the slave to your own emotional responses to these real life situations.
+In other words, you became the slave to your own emotional responses.

 If you let them get a grip they won't let go of you.

-I am adding new content all the time but if you have any idea's or topics you would really love to see here, get in touch and let me know.
+I am adding new content all the time but if you have any idea's or topics you would like to see, get in touch and let me know.

-In the meantime here are more great pages dedicated to transforming your relationship breakdown or break up into a breakthrough.
+In the meantime here are more great pages dedicated to transforming your relationship breakdown or break up into a breakthrough: